prscX/react-native-spruce/README.md

 Before we dive into on how to use this library.
 We would like to thank all the contributor of [willowtreeapps/spruce-android](https://github.com/willowtreeapps/spruce-android) & [willowtreeapps/spruce-ios](https://github.com/willowtreeapps/spruce-ios) for providing such a awesome nice, cool library

-> **Note**: Currently on iOS it is not supported due to unavailable of Spruce Objective-C wrappers
+> **Note**: Currently on iOS it is not supported due to unavailable of Spruce Objective-C wrappers, please refer issue: [101](https://github.com/willowtreeapps/spruce-ios/issues/101)

 ## Getting started